Program-Trace-Optimisation/PTO/README.md

 ## Extra optional arguments

-If you don't need to pass any extra arguments to the generator, fitness function, or solver, the above is all you need.
+For basic usage the above is all we need.

-If you do need to pass extra arguments, you can do so like this:
+If we need to pass extra arguments to the generator, fitness function, or solver, we can do so like this:

 1. `from pto import run, rnd`
 2. `def generator(N):` - eg N might be a problem size